GenesysCloudBlueprints/update-zoom-presence-from-inbound-interaction-trigger-blueprint/blueprint/index.md

    ![Copy the client ID and secret values of the OAuth client](images/2COAuthClientCredentials.png "Copy the client ID and secret values of the OAuth client")

-### Import the Update Zoom User Presence data action ction
+### Import the Update Zoom User Presence data action

 This data action calls the Zoom API to update the Zoom user's presence.